pschafran/purc/README.md

 * Input file path handling.
 Files no longer have to be in the working directory (output will still be written to working directory)
 * Input sequence file can be gzip compressed
 * Primer order in config now must match locus order
+* Multiple reference sequences for a locus must be in the same orientation
 * Dependencies expected to be in PATH by default

 ## **Overview** ##